 Initiatives and Events

-Please join us June 4, 2013 from 2:30-3:30 p.m. for a technical briefing on the inner workings of Trademark Status and Document Retrieval (TSDR).
-Learn: (1) the history of Trademark Application and Registration Retrieval (TARR), Trademark Document Retrieval (TDR), and TSDR, (2) why we moved to TSDR, (3) how TSDR differs from its predecessors, TARR and TDR, and (4) the basics of the technology behind TSDR.
-The discussion will also describe some of the systems that are not normally visible to the public and how they differ from those the public views.
+On July 17, 2013, a technical briefing was held on the USPTO campus to discuss the inner workings of Trademark Status and Document Retrieval (TSDR).
+The following topics were covered: (1) the history of Trademark Application and Registration Retrieval (TARR), Trademark Document Retrieval (TDR), and TSDR; (2) why we moved to TSDR; (3) how TSDR differs from its predecessors, TARR and TDR; and (4) the basics of the technology behind TSDR.
+The discussion also described some of the systems that are not normally visible to the public and how they differ from those the public views.

 USPTO's Trademark Educational Outreach Program

 The United States Patent and Trademark Office (USPTO) is looking to partner with colleges and universities, entrepreneurship clubs, and similar groups to present informational lectures on trademarks.
 The lectures will be conducted by a USPTO attorney in a location designated by the sponsoring organization.
 The target audiences are non-trademark attorneys, the small business community, the entrepreneurial community, and students.